 Potential Career Paths

 As a highly trained professional, there are many career paths a clinical psychologist may choose to take.
 As previously noted, this may depend on your specific area of interest; and some areas will not be pertinent; for example, a child psychologist will rarely encounter a client who needs drug rehabilitation counseling.
 Here's a look at some of the diverse positions a clinical psychologist might pursue.
-Note that a psychologist may move from one position to another as they advance in their training and experience:
+Note that a psychologist may move from one position to another as they advance or shift their training and experience:

 Clinical Child Psychologist